Ep.41 Designing a circular future through collaboration

 John: Now, just getting on to your other big passion area, which is circular economy.
 So we know there's a big growing focus on embedding Circular Economy principles, into all sectors of business and life.
 So when we talk about circular economy, just for our listeners here, what are we talking about here?
 What does it really mean?

 Sarah: For me, it's about thinking about the economy in a different way.
 Previously, it was what we call a linear economy where we dig up a resource, we make something out of it, and then we pretty much chuck it out.
 The circular economy is about, actually trying to reduce the damage to the environment by reducing the amount of stuff that we take out in the first instance but also making sure that the resources that we've already taken out or we've made that we reuse as much as we can, so it becomes a circular use of resources rather than just chucking things out, which ends up causing a lot of carbon emissions.
-45% of carbon emissions comes from waste.
+45 per cent of carbon emissions comes from waste.
 So if we can eliminate that, it does create a lot of reduction in carbon emissions, which would be great.

 John: We need to adapt, change, to meet this new approach, it's all part of becoming that net zero emissions future, right?